rstudio/r-builds/README.md

 - SUSE Linux Enterprise 15 SP3, 15 SP4

-Operating systems are supported until their vendor end-of-support dates, which can be found on the [RStudio Platform Support](https://www.rstudio.com/about/platform-support/) page.
+Operating systems are supported until their vendor end-of-support dates, which can be found on the [Posit Platform Support](https://posit.co/about/platform-support/) page.
 When an operating system has reached its end of support, builds for it will be discontinued, but existing binaries will continue to be available.